mnylen/jassetmanager/README.md

 be printed to the servlet's response.
 The default is `false`, and is suitable for production environment.
 Don't worry though, errors are logged even when the debug mode is turned off.

+## Built-in manipulators

+### SassCompileManipulator

+Compiles SASS and SCSS stylesheets as CSS.

+#### Dependencies:

+* `sass` executable must be installed (see [SASS home page](http://www.sass-lang.com))

+#### Usage

+Add as a pre manipulator:

+	new AssetBundleConfiguration()
+		.addPreManipulator(new SassCompileManipulator(
+			"sass", 								  // sass binary location, defaults to 'sass' SassCompileManipulator.LanguageMode.SCSS, // language mode, defaults to 'SCSS', use 'SASS' for old-style SASS SassCompileManipulator.OutputStyle.NESTED // output style, defaults to 'NESTED', you can also use: COMPACT, COMPRESSED, EXPANDED
+		));

+#### Notes

+* Imports are not supported.

 ## Feature requests and bug reports